-I love making stuff and I’m practically my daughter’s slave!
-So when she asks me to create something for her, I naturally proceed to making, in a blink of an eye.
-She wanted some pretty headbands so she would look beautiful for her dad when they’ll meet up (Which brings me to some awesome news.
-We’re going to travel again and spend two months cruising the Caribbean with Mr. hubs!!
-That’s a lot of beach time, you guys!)
+I love creating stuff and I’m practically my daughter’s slave!
+So when she asks me to create something for her, I naturally proceed to making, without blinking.
+She wanted a pretty lace headband so she would look beautiful for her dad (I guess she doesn’t realize yet that in his eyes, she’s the most beautiful girl ever, no matter what she wears!).

 I wanted something cute and pretty for her but also something that would say “Hey, I’m not a baby anymore!” so I made two lace headbands in two different colors and with two different types of flowers.